ASHISHCHHABRA1299/Seekers/README.md

 # Seekers
-Smart-phone based object recoginition application for the visually impaired.
+object recoginition application for the visually impaired.